Xauric/ResumeGuide/README.md

 By far, the sniper rifle method is better.

 Make sure you tune your resume to the position you're applying for.
 Highlight and showcase the experience that you have that makes you qualified for the position.
 This can include rewriting your entire resume, depending on what your experience is.
+I usually like to review the position I'm applying for, and include verbiage from the listing's responsibilities or requirements in my resume in some fashion or another.
 I also go so far as to include the position name in my professional summary as the position I want to move into.
 I usually have 4-5 different resumes that I'm cycling between, tuning them a little here and there to make sure I have a good template to work with and minimize the amount of work I have to do during a job hunt.

+However, by far I cannot more highly recommend **avoiding Linkedin Easy Apply positions.** These are a waste of time, and I can count on one hand the amount of times an Easy Apply position has actually responded to me (and of those, only one was an actual interview.)

+Yes, going to an external job site (Especially something like Workday) is a pain in the ass.
+However, putting that effort into your application shows, and it will more than likely get you at least a *response*.

 ### 3-5 years experience
 Here's one of the biggest things I had to learn when I first started out: